Guardians vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Renfroe brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .263 with three home runs, two walks and six RBI.
+- Renfroe brings a three-game streak with at least one hit into this one.
+In his last five games he is batting .300 with two home runs, two walks and four RBI.

 Renfroe Recent Games